This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A nasogastric (NG) tube

-may be put into your baby's nose and down into his stomach.
-It will be used to keep his stomach empty, but may also be used to give him food or medicine.
+may be put into your baby's nose and down into his or her stomach.
+It will be used to keep his or her stomach empty, but may also be used to give him or her food or medicine.

 Neurologic (neuro) checks

-are used to test your child's brain function.
+are used to test your baby's brain function.
 They are also called neuro signs, neuro checks, or neuro status.
-During a neuro check, healthcare providers test how your child's pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can tell healthcare providers if his illness or injury has affected his brain.
+During a neuro check, healthcare providers test how your baby's pupils react to light.
+They may check how easily he or she wakes up.
+Your baby's hand grasp and balance may also be tested.
+How your baby responds to the neuro checks can tell healthcare providers if the injury has affected his or her brain.

 Your child may need extra oxygen

 if his blood oxygen level is lower than it should be.
 Your child may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
 Ask your child's healthcare provider before you take off the mask or oxygen tubing.